mobily-enterprises/hooked-api/docs/API.md

 The API instance exposes these public properties and methods:

-- `api.use(plugin, options)` - Install plugins with optional configuration
+- `await api.use(plugin, options)` - Install plugins with optional configuration
 - `api.customize(config)` - Add hooks, methods, vars, and helpers after initialization
 - `api.addScope(name, options, extras)` - Add scopes with configuration and optional customizations
 - `api.setScopeAlias(aliasName, addScopeAlias)` - Create aliases for the scopes property and addScope method